Multicyclic norias: a first-transition approach to extreme values of the currents: Framework

 \subsection{Transition-state processes}

-Our strategy is to lift the description of the process from state space $\mathcal{X}$ to transition space $\mathcal{L}$, following the treatment of Ref.\,\cite{harunari2022beat}.
+Our strategy is to lift the description of the process from state space $\mathcal{X}$ to transition space $\mathcal{L}$, following the treatment of Ref.\,\cite{harunari2022beat}. { The central objects to be calculated are the trans-transition probabilities $p(\ell\vert \ell')$ that the next observable transition is $\ell$ given that the previous was $\ell'$.
+An intuitive way to go about this would by brute-force coarse-graining of a stochastic trajectory $\boldsymbol{x},\boldsymbol{\tau} = x_0,\tau_0 \to x_1,\tau_1 \to \ldots \to x_k,\tau_k$ in state space, where $x_j$ are the visited states and $\tau_j$ are the permanence times.
+Then $p(\ell\vert \ell')$ can be computed by marginalization of the probability density function at fixed number of jumps $k$

+by integrating away the intermediate times and summing over all trajectories between the target state of $\ell'$ and the source state of $\ell$ but that otherwise do not contain observable transitions, and multiplying by the rate of this latter transition.
+This direct procedure is illustrated in the Appendix of Ref.\,\cite{harunari2022beat}.}

-Notice that with probability one the activity takes any positive integer value, thus the time when the activity reaches a certain value $n$ for the first time is a valid stopping time.
-Then by the strong Markov property \cite{ibe2013markov} the probability of being at $x$ after $n$ visible transitions is also a Markov process in state space.
-Now let $p^\mathcal{L}_n(\ell)$ be the probability that the $n$-th visible transition is $\ell$.
+{ A more elegant line is the following.} Notice that with probability one the { visible} activity takes any positive integer value { and at any given time $t$ does not depend on future information}.
+Thus the time when the activity reaches a certain value $n$ for the first time is a valid stopping time.
+Then by the strong Markov property \cite{ibe2013markov} the { event} of being at $x$ after $n$ visible transitions is also a Markov process in state space.
+Let $p^\mathcal{L}_n(\ell)$ be the probability that the $n$-th visible transition is $\ell$.
 Notice that the probability that the next transition is $\ell$ given that the previous was $\ell'$ only depends on the target state of $\ell'$.
 Thus we conclude that $p^\mathcal{L}_n$ satisfies a discrete-time Markov chain in transition space